..

 Eventually, my teammates and I emerged from the gym and took the field; the crowd went nuts.
 The whistle blew, the hype was forgotten, and both teams went toe to toe.
 Compton's band deployed their furiously booming drums while my, red and white clad, teammates and I valiantly shrugged them off.
 The partisan crowd encircling the field gave us Lakewood players the impression that if we went out of bounds we may never be heard from again.

-The game was a slug-fest and the fervor was such that everyone present knew it was going to go down to the wire.
-After a see saw battle, during which both sides deployed nukes, the defending CIF Champion Compton Tar babes escaped with a close victory; which, according to some, probably, ensured our own escape.
+The game was a slug-fest and the fervor was such that everyone present knew it was going down to the wire.
+After a see saw battle, during which both sides deployed nukes, the defending CIF Champion, Compton Tar babes escaped with a close victory; which, according to some, probably, ensured our own escape.

 ..